TLDR: The idea of this post is to encapsulate the basic commands and concepts of GIT.

 I believe this is one of the most common causes.
 Let’s say that you are working in a special feature for the project.
-There is a log of changes but is still in progress.
+There is a lot of changes but the development is still in progress.
 Let’s say that you need to fix a bug with a high priority.
 So, here is the best situation where the branches are used.

 If you are working with branches, you can easily commit your changes to the current branch, then change into main and create a new branch.
 After that, you can fix the bug and merge those changes into the main.
 Finally, you can go back to the feature branch and resume the work.

 In Git, the master branch is the default branch created in a new repository.

 All the commits executed in the previous example will be stored in the master branch.
 However, if you want to create a new branch, you can do it with the

 The idea with the branches is that you can create new branches that divert away from the master and you can continue to do your work from that new branch.
 The changes made in the new branch only will be reflected in this branch and won’t affect the master branch.

 The task that Git does when a new branch is created is a new pointer to the current commit of the project.
 Therefore, the master branch has its pointer, and when you take a new branch out from the master branch, your new branch will have its pointer separate from the master.

 Let’s see an example of that pointer.
 Right now we have the following commits:

 | Commit 1 | - master | Commit 2 | | Commit 3 | | Commit 4 |

 When you create a new branch, a new pointer is created pointing to the latest commit.